 Mr Justin Ho joined the Group in 2001.
-He currently holds the position of Senior Project Manager and is responsible for residential development projects and the Group's site maintenance management.
+He currently holds the position of Assistant General Manager (Project and Property Management).
+He is responsible for residential development projects and property management in the Group.

 He has over 20 years of project experience.
-He had also worked in Keppel Land International Ltd handling project management for their local residential developments
+He had also worked in Keppel Land International Ltd handling project management for their local residential developments.